- Home ›

 What Happens Next?

-Your request will be evaluated after the Budget Adjustment Request Form and all supporting documentation have been reviewed.
+Your request will be evaluated after you consult with the Financial Aid Advisor and all supporting documentation has been reviewed.
 It can take up to a week for this process to be completed.
 If more information is needed to complete your request, the Office of Financial Aid will contact you.
 This could result in a delay in processing your request.